March 10th, 2012

 There’s a final parallel between the Victual Bros and the Golden Age pirates.
 When they set out to avenge themselves, they struck at the very notion of the control of the seas.
 The Baltic Sea, the Atlantic Ocean, had both once been a commons, open to all.
 But the Hansa and the English had effectively privatized them with their military might.
 What the self-organized, bottom-up hydrarchy of pirates were really doing was repossessing what was once common.
 It was, in other words, an act of occupation.

 Here, at last, we find the parallel with our time.
 Pirates: self-organizing, diverse, non-heirarchal, communal and aggressive about reclaiming common space.
-Occupy: self-organizing, diverse, non-heirarchal, communal and assertive about reclaiming common space.
+The Occupy Movement: self-organizing, diverse, non-heirarchal, communal and assertive about reclaiming common space.
 Where pirate notions of equality came from the fusion of sailors from all nations, Occupy’s came from a web-enabled fusion of ideas.
 Where the pirates had the Hanseatic League and British Empire, Occupy has Wall Street and multinational corporations.

 Occupy had an understandable impulse in going to Wall Street, to set up shop in the wheelhouse of capitalism.
 But in this age of “dematerialized” commerce, there’s no there, there and so the space that Occupy occupied was a non space.
 It wasn’t even a commons, it was a corporate “bonus park,” an “amenity” provided by real estate developers in trade for the right to exceed zoning restrictions.